 Lisa Durham: B.S.
 Special Education, Certified Barton Tutor

 Serena Manning: M.Ed.
-Special Education, Administrator of the Tests of Cognitive Abilities
+Special Education, Director of Lighthouse Educational Services

 Clayton